-The Aboriginal Medical Services Alliance of the Northern Territoty [AMSANT, the peak body of Aboriginal Community Controlled Health Services] says that for the health of our peoples to improve, Aboriginal health must be in Aboriginal hands.
+The Aboriginal Medical Services Alliance of the Northern Territory [AMSANT, the peak body of Aboriginal Community Controlled Health Services] says that for the health of our peoples to improve, Aboriginal health must be in Aboriginal hands.

-Until our right to run our own health services under our own control is recognised in principle and supported in practice by Australian non-Aboriginal government, our health will not improve.
+Until our right to run our own health services under our own control is recognised in principle and supported in practice by an Australian non-Aboriginal government, our health will not improve.